Top Non-Technical Jobs to Get at a Tech Company

 Project managers typically hold bachelor's degrees in:

-Senior positions often require master's degrees.
+Senior positions often require master's degrees in project management.

 Tech recruiters are in charge of sourcing, screening, interviewing, and extending offers to qualified tech professionals.
 They may also help with employee onboarding, learning, and development.